Received an answer Your application for labour immigration has been granted

 A residence card is a credit-card-sized plastic card that proves that you have been granted a residence permit in Norway.
 The police will order a residence card for you.

-If you have applied from Norway, you might receive your residence card without meeting at the police station again.
-If this applies to you, the police will send you the residence card in the mail.
+If you have applied while in Norway, you might receive your residence card without meeting at the police station again.
+If this applies to you, the police will send you the residence card by post.
 This means that you do not have to book an appointment.
 Read below to find out when you must book an appointment.

 - If you are a new postal recipient in Norway: fill in this form (external website, opens in new window) and hand it in at a post office or in-store post office.
 Remember to bring identification.